Auto Accidents Involving Distraction

 If you talk on a cell phone while driving, you are four times more likely to get into an accident than if you put the phone down, basically the same odds as someone who is legally drunk.

 The Colorado General Assembly adopted legislation in 2009 that added new restrictions on cell phone use and text messaging while driving.
-Previously, only drivers with a temporary permit or minor’s instruction permit were prohibited from using a wireless communication device while behind the wheel, but current law prohibits:
+Previously, only drivers with a temporary permit or minor’s instruction permit were prohibited from using a wireless communication device while behind the wheel, but according to the talk I had with a Phoenix motorcycle accident lawyer, current law prohibits:

 - Any driver under 18 from using a cell phone while driving.